 At the time of issuance of our financial statements as of and for the year ended June 30, 2022, we concluded that there was substantial doubt about our ability to continue as a going concern for one year from the issuance of the consolidated financial statements.
-However, we believe that, based on our current business plan, the anticipated net proceeds from this offering, together with our existing cash, that we will be able to fund our operating expenses and capital expenditure requirements until December 2024.
 We have based our projections of operating capital requirements on assumptions that may prove to be incorrect and we may use all of our available capital resources sooner than we expect.
 Because of the numerous risks and uncertainties associated with our research and manufacturing efforts, we are unable to estimate the exact amount of our operating capital requirements.
 Our future funding requirements depend on many factors, including, but not limited to:

-- any necessary enhancements to our manufacturing and research facilities; - our need to purchase additional equipment; - · our acquisition or development of additional intellectual property or technologies; - the cost of commercialization activities, including marketing, sales and distribution costs; - our ability to establish and maintain strategic collaborations, licensing or other arrangements and the financial terms of any such agreements that we may enter into; - the expenses needed to attract and retain skilled personnel; - our need to implement additional internal systems and infrastructure, including financial and reporting systems, and other costs associated with being a public company; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing our intellectual property portfolio; and - the impact of the COVID-19 pandemic.
+- any necessary enhancements to our manufacturing and research facilities; - · our need to purchase additional equipment; - our acquisition or development of additional intellectual property or technologies; - the cost of commercialization activities, including marketing, sales and distribution costs; - our ability to establish and maintain strategic collaborations, licensing or other arrangements and the financial terms of any such agreements that we may enter into; - the expenses needed to attract and retain skilled personnel; - our need to implement additional internal systems and infrastructure, including financial and reporting systems, and other costs associated with being a public company; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing our intellectual property portfolio; and - the impact of the COVID-19 pandemic.